Technigo/project-happy-thoughts-api/README.md

 ### POST /thoughts
 This endpoint expects a JSON body with the thought `message`, like this: `{ "message": "Express is great!" }`.
 If the input is valid (message must be between 5 - 140 characters), the thought should be saved, and the response should include the saved thought object, including its `_id`.
 If the input is invalid, you'll get an error message explaining what went wrong.

+### DELETE /thoughts/:thoughtId
+This endpoint finds a thought by id and deletes it.f the id is invalid, an error message will show.

 ### POST /thoughts/:thoughtId/likes
 This endpoint doesn't require a JSON body.
 Given a valid thought id in the URL, the API finds that thought, and update its hearts property to add one heart.
 If the id is invalid, an error message will show.